pmogollons/collection-hooks/README.md

 Collection.removeAsync(query, { skipHooks: true });
 ```

+### Why only onBeforeInsert?
+Well we didn't had the use case for the other before hooks and didn't want to add more complexity to the package.

 ### Additional notes
 * If you throw an error on the onBeforeInsert hook the insert operation will be cancelled.
-* By default previousDoc is not fetched on onUpdate.
+* By default, previousDoc is not fetched on onUpdate.
 If you want to fetch it, set fetchPrevious to true.
 * If you want to fetch only specific fields on the doc, set the docFields option to the mongo projection you want to fetch.
 * It is quite normal for userId to sometimes be unavailable to hook callbacks in some circumstances.
   For example, if an update is fired from the server with no user context, the server certainly won't be able to